English language levels (CEFR)

 Tracktest English Test uses the popular CEFR standard (Common European Framework of Reference for Languages) for evaluation.
 The six reference English levels (A1, A2, B1, B2, C1, C2) are widely accepted as the global standard for grading an individual’s language proficiency.

 CEFR English levels are used by all modern English language books and English language schools.
-It is recommended to use CEFR levels in job resumes (curriculum vitae, CV, Europass CV) and other English levels references.
-We list here the CEFR descriptors for language proficiency level with the approximate equivalent to other global English evaluation schemes- Cambridge ESOL, BULATS, IELTS and TOEFL.
+It is recommended to use CEFR levels in job resumes (curriculum vitae, CV, Europass CV) and other English level references.
+We list here the CEFR descriptors for language proficiency level, their meaning, and approximate equivalent to other global English evaluation schemes- Cambridge ESOL, Canadian Language Benchmarks / Canadian English Language Proficiency Index Program (CLB/CELPIP), Canadian Academic English Language Assessment (CAEL), BULATS, IELTS, and TOEFL.

 Similar to Cambridge BULATS score 10-19, Young Learners English (YLE) Movers.